Skip to main content

 More than 100 company logos within the SEO category of the marketing technology landscape, according to chiefmartec.com.

-Montage packed with thousands of microscopic logos of the companies that specialize in some discipline of marketing, from chiefmartec.com
+Montage packed with thousands of microscopic logos of companies that specialize in some discipline of marketing, from chiefmartec.com

 That’s a lot of technology just for marketing!
 There are thousands more of these hyperspecialized offerings in Sales, Service, IoT, and so on.
 All these choices can create pain for established companies that have to rethink how they offer their services to customers.
 Here’s why.